mcdaley/baas-platform/apps/marqeta-adapter/README.md

 - Need to differentiate between Admin and User API calls.

 ### Logging Notes
 Each log message should include the tenant_id, trace_id, and customer_id if applicable.
+Also, I should look at creating another wrapper class that takes an object and writes the log message.
+Not exactly sure how it would look.